 Wilford had befriended Walter that winter, often attending lectures he gave on his travels or meeting him at social gatherings.38 Brigham had no interest in Walter’s proposal for a new gathering place, but he had recognized potential in the new convert.39 Walter seemed knowledgeable, well-spoken, and eager to serve in the Church.
 In April 1860, the First Presidency had called him on a short mission to the East, which Walter had enthusiastically accepted.40

 Now, six months later, Walter had returned to Utah with exciting news.
-While in New York City, he had told an official at the Japanese embassy about the Saints and received an invitation to come to Japan.
+While in New York City, he had told a visiting Japanese official about the Saints and received an invitation to come to Japan.
 Believing he could forge a good relationship with the Japanese, Walter wanted to accept the invitation and prepare the way for missionary work in that land.
 From there, he believed, the restored gospel could spread to Siam and other nations in the region.

 “I shall be governed, as I have been instructed, entirely by the Spirit of God,” he told the Saints at a meeting on November 18.
 “I feel I shall be at home with all the nations of the children of the human family.”41

 The prospect of sending Walter to Asia excited Wilford.
 “The Lord opened the door before him in a marvelous manner,” he noted in his journal.42

 Brigham agreed.
 “Brother Gibson is going to leave us now to go on a mission,” he told the Saints at the meeting.
 “As far as I can learn, he came here because the Lord led him here.”43